behu-kea/ITA24-1-sem/webteknologi/08-js-functions-1.md

 ### 📝 Exercise 1.1 - level 1

-Create a function that adds two numbers together
+Create a function that adds two numbers together.
+The added number should be returned

 ```javascript
 const returnedNumber = someFunctionName(2, 6);